enriquemoraayala/churn-model-mlflow/README.md

 churn_model
 ==============================

-Let's implement MLOps in a easy way with mlflow, cuttercoockie, pytest, flask and Heroku
+Let's implement MLOps in a easy way with mlflow, coockiecutter, pytest, flask, Heroku and github actions.

 Project Organization
 ------------